GoogleChrome/developer.chrome.com/site/en/blog/autoplay/index.md

   - media
 ---

+{% Aside %}
-{% Aside %}The Autoplay Policy launched in Chrome 66 for audio and video elements and is effectively blocking roughly half of unwanted media autoplays in Chrome.
+The Autoplay Policy launched in Chrome 66 for audio and video elements and is effectively blocking roughly half of unwanted media autoplays in Chrome.
 For the Web Audio API, the autoplay policy launched in Chrome 71.
 This affects web games, some WebRTC applications, and other web pages using audio features.
-More details can be found in the [Web Audio API](#webaudio) section below.{% endAside %}
+More details can be found in the [Web Audio API](web-audio) section below.
+{% endAside %}

 Chrome's autoplay policies changed in April of 2018 and I'm here to tell you why and how this affects video playback with sound.
 Spoiler